kamelne/teslausb_OneDrive/doc/SetUp.md

         `start rclone.exe config`

-     4. Here a browser will launch for you to log into OneDrivem the follow the steps above to complete the setup
+     4. Here a browser will launch for you to log into OneDrive the follow the steps above to complete the setup
      5. locate the conf file created and open with a text editor, default location is

         `Users\NAME\AppData\Roaming\rclone`